N26: Availability

 Some parts of the website and customer service are provided in English, German, French, Italian and Spanish regardless of the customer's residency.

 Mobile payments

 N26 customers in several of its markets can use their smartphone for in-store purchases.
-N26 supports Google Pay in Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Netherlands, Norway, Poland, Portugal, Slovakia, Spain, Switzerland and Sweden, while it supports Apple Pay in Germany, Austria, France, Italy, Spain, Finland, Ireland, Iceland, Greece, Liechtenstein, Luxembourg, Portugal, Slovakia, Estonia, Belgium, Poland, Norway, Netherlands, Slovenia, Sweden, Denmark, Switzerland.
+N26 supports Google Pay in Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Netherlands, Norway, Poland, Portugal, Slovakia, Spain, Sweden and Switzerland, while it supports Apple Pay in Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Liechtenstein, Luxembourg, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland and the United Kingdom.
 Additional countries are added as both Google Pay and Apple Pay gradually expand throughout N26's markets.

 Fees

 N26 has a basic account with no monthly fee and charges no fees for basic banking transactions or credit card payments in foreign currencies.
 In the Eurozone (except Austria and Italy) ATM withdrawals are limited to five per month for primary account holders and three per month for others.
 N26 charges a €2 fee for any additional withdrawal.

 ATM withdrawals in foreign currencies are also subject to a 1.70% fee for basic accounts and are free for N26 You and Metal account holders.

 German customers can also withdraw and deposit money at retail locations.
 While there is no fee for withdrawals up to €999, deposits are subject to a 1.5% fee.